 Public not allowed at collation centre

-Mr Charles Botchey Junior, Ningo-Prampram District Electoral Officer, gave the caution at an inter party dialogue committee meeting organized by the National Commission for Civic Education (NCCE).
+Charles Botchey Junior, Ningo-Prampram District Electoral Officer, gave the caution at an inter-party dialogue committee meeting organized by the National Commission for Civic Education (NCCE).

 Mr Botchey Junior said party supporters and the public would not be allowed at the Ningo Police station collation centre announcing that tough security measures have been put in place to deal with recalcitrant people.